rocky-linux/documentation/docs/guides/automation/cron_jobs_howto.md

 `*/10  *   *   *    1-5    /usr/local/sbin/backup`

 In the table, the commas let you specify individual entries within a field,  and the dash lets you specify a range of values within a field.
-This can happen in any of the fields, and on many fields at the same time.
+This is true for any of the fields, and can be true for many fields at the same time.
 As you can see, things can get pretty complicated.

 When determining when to run a script, you need to take time and plan it out, particularly if the criteria are complex.